 Graduate Degrees in Music

 WKU offers a Master of Music Degree with four specializations in Music Education (Teacher/Leader), Conducting (Teacher/Leader), Conducting, and Pedagogy.
 Admission into either the Conducting (TL) or the Music Education (TL) specialization require a valid teaching certificate.
 These degrees will train young professional musicians who have already received undergraduate degrees in music to further hone their skills.
-Contact Dr. Robyn Swanson, graduate advisor, to learn more.
+Contact Dr. Jeff Bright, graduate advisor, to learn more.

 Graduate Degree Checklists